-Ph.D. - Professor, Associate Chair, Director of M.S. in MCE Program (shared with Mathematics)
+Ph.D. - Professor, Chair of ME, Director of M.S. in MCE Program (shared with Mathematics)

 Mary received her M.S.M.E. and a M.S. in Industrial and Management Engineering from Rensselaer Polytechnic University.
 Her research interests include Manufacturing Processes and Energy Analysis and Conservation.
 She is also a licensed Professional Engineer.

 Ph.D., P.E. - Professor Director of the Measurement and Controls Engineering Research Center (MCERC)

 Dr. Schoen received his Ph.D. in Engineering Mechanics (Controls) and his B.S. and M.S. in Mechanical Engineering.
 His research interests include System Identification, Adaptive Controls, Estimation and Realization Theory, Modeling and Simulation, Vibration Analysis, and Controls Application in Biomedical and Aerospace engineering.
 He is a licensed Professional Engineer.

 Richard received his Ph.D. in Mechanical Engineering in 1985 from New Mexico University.
 His research interests include forensic engineering, traffic accident reconstruction, solar energy applications, pedagogy, photovoltaic modeling.
 He is a licensed Professional Engineer.